 103,750

 Self-employment in Australia requires proof of sufficient funds and a strong business plan.
-If you need to know how to be self-employed in Australia as an expat, the country offers various visa streams for foreign businesspeople and non-resident entrepreneurs, each with their own requirements.
+The country offers various visa streams for foreign businesspeople and non-resident entrepreneurs, each with their own requirements.
 To learn the full details, see our Visas and Work Permits page.

-If you buy a business, keep in mind that some may be on the market because they are not financially stable.
-In this case, only invest your money and buy if you genuinely believe you have the capabilities, skills, and business savvy to turn the company around.
+If you buy a business, keep in mind that some may be on the market because they’re not financially stable.
+In this case, only invest your money and buy if you genuinely believe you have the resources and skills to turn the company around.

 Typically for new expats in the country, it is much easier to buy an existing company than to establish one.